tlienart/GPlot.jl/docs/src/man/line-scatter.md

 y[3] = 0
 ```

 ![](../exgen/out/ls_ex10.svg)

-Note however that this only happens if you modify an existing vector in place.
-For instance:
+Note however that this only happens for in-place modification; note the difference with the example below:

 ```julia